-On August 11, 2020, the Company entered into an equity distribution agreement (the "Sales Agreement") with Oppenheimer & Co.
-Inc. (the "Sales Agent").
-Pursuant to the Sales Agreement, the Company may offer and sell from time to time through the Sales Agent, up to \$14.5 million of shares of the Company's common stock, par value \$0.00001 per share (the "ATM Shares").
+On August 11, 2020, the Company entered into an equity distribution agreement (the Sales Agreement) with Oppenheimer & Co.
+Inc. (the Sales Agent).
+Pursuant to the Sales Agreement, the Company may offer and sell from time-to-time through the Sales Agent, up to \$14.5 million shares of the Company's common stock, par value \$0.00001 per share (the ATM Shares).
 The Sales Agent will receive from the Company a commission of 3.0% of the gross proceeds from the sales of the ATM Shares pursuant to the terms of the Sales Agreement.
-The offering of the ATM Shares pursuant to the Sales Agreement will terminate upon the earliest of (i) the sale of all ATM Shares subject to the Sales Agreement, or (ii) the termination of the Sales Agreement by the Company or the Sales Agent.
+The offering of the ATM Shares pursuant to the Sales Agreement will terminate upon the earliest of (i) the sale of all

+ATM Shares subject to the Sales Agreement, and (ii) the termination of the Sales Agreement by the Company or the Sales Agent.
 Net proceeds from the sale of the ATM Shares will be used for general corporate purposes, including working capital.

-The ATM Shares issued under the Sales Agreement are offered pursuant to a registration statement on Form S-3, which was declared effective by the SEC on August 20, 2020.
+The ATM Shares issued under the Sales Agreement are offered pursuant to a registration statement on Form S-3, which was declared effective by the U.S. Securities and Exchange Commission (SEC) on August 20, 2020.